Nygosaki/Legit-AimBooster-Aimbot/README.md

 # Legit-AimBooster-Aimbot
 A legit aimbot for AimBooster for times when you need to look like you have skill.
-Proggramed i n python
+Proggramed in python

 ## Setup